 Producing with KQED

-The Bay Area has one of the most prolific and celebrated communities of independent film and video makers in the world.
-KQED relies on the creative and resourceful spirit of this community to help create public television productions that inform, entertain, and inspire our viewers.
-It is our desire to draw upon and promote this talent both locally and nationally.
+We rely on the creative and resourceful spirit of the Bay Area community to help create public television productions that inform, entertain, and inspire our viewers.
+It is our desire to draw upon and promote native talent both locally and nationally.

-- National Distribution -- KQED Presents, KQED's distribution division, works with the independent filmmaking community in bringing completed and fully-financed productions to the national public broadcasting system.
-In addition, KQED Presents provides expanded services for International distribution as well as product services such as DVD distribution, clip/footage sales, and other program-related distribution services.
+National Distribution - For a fee, KQED Presents, KQED's distribution division, works with independent filmmakers to bring completed and fully-financed productions to the national public broadcasting system.